EficodeDemoOrg/copilot-java/Copilot-Exercises.md

 * Visual Studio Code installed.
 * GitHub Copilot and Copilot Chat extensions installed and configured.
-* The Simple Weather CLI project opened in VS Code.
+* The Simple Weather CLI project (as described in the structure diagram) opened in VS Code.
 * An integrated terminal open within VS Code (e.g., View > Terminal).
 * Basic understanding of Java and Maven.
 * An OpenWeatherMap API key set as the `OPENWEATHERMAP_API_KEY` environment variable (required for some implementation/testing steps).